Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: General Features of Rotating Plane Couette Flow

+We characterise the route to turbulence by analysing time series extrema of the kinetic energy from DNS data over a range of Reynolds numbers at $\mathit{Ro}=0.5$, where the kinetic energy is defined as $\mathcal{K}(t)=\frac{1}{2}\norm{\bm{u}(t)}_{\Omega}$.
+All DNS results in this work were obtained using a custom solver \citep{lasagna2016} which employs a vorticity–streamfunction formulation, details of which are provided in appendix~\ref{app:dns-solver}.
+The results are shown in figure~\ref{fig:dns-bifurcation}.
+The purpose of this analysis is to provide the necessary context for interpreting the results from the variational optimiser.
+A comprehensive study of the transitionary behaviour of 2D3C RPCF lies beyond the present scope.
+For each Reynolds number, the DNS was initialised with a new random initial condition and then integrated until it converged to a final attractor, typically requiring thousands of time units.
+This procedure means that slightly different solutions may be obtained for different runs, depending on the initial condition.

-The initial bifurcation from the laminar state occurs at the expected value predicted from \eqref{eq:laminar-bifurcation} and the kinetic energy of the new stable equilibrium grows quickly.
-Notably, instead of the single equilibrium being traced continuously as the Reynolds number increases the favoured attractor the DNS settles on changes.
-These new branches represent alternative stable equilibrium solutions.
-The equilibrium solutions at $\mathit{Re}=50$ for each branch labelled in figure~\ref{fig:dns-bifurcation} are shown in figure~\ref{fig:dns-branches-snapshots}.
-These solutions are labelled as S1, S2, and S3, as depicted in figure~\ref{fig:dns-bifurcation}.
-The solutions of each branch differ primarily in the number of streamwise rolls.
-The solutions have kinetic energies of $\mathcal{K}\approx0.65$, $\mathcal{K}\approx0.58$, and $\mathcal{K}\approx0.39$, for S1-3 respectively.
-The denser the rolls the lower the kinetic energy as a result of the higher dissipation rates at the same Reynolds number.
-Also of note is that the higher the Reynolds number the more favoured the denser rolling structures become, likely as a result of the previous branch not being able to sustain the required dissipation rates to produce a stable equilibrium.
-It should be noted that all of these solutions are linearly stable at $\mathit{Re}=50$ as the DNS converged towards each of them as long as the initial condition is sufficiently close.
-The primary reason for some the branches, especially S3, not being observed at this Reynolds number is likely due to a small basin of attraction at $\mathit{Re}=50$.
+The initial bifurcation from the laminar solution occurs at the expected value $\mathit{Re}\approx20.7$, as predicted from \eqref{eq:laminar-bifurcation}.
+The kinetic energy of the resulting stable equilibrium grows rapidly as $\mathit{Re}$ increases.
+Notably, instead of a single equilibrium branch being traced continuously, the DNS often settles on different attractors.
+These correspond to distinct stable equilibrium solutions, examples of which are labelled in figure~\ref{fig:dns-bifurcation}.
+At $\mathit{Re}=50$, three such branches, S1–S3, are shown in figure~\ref{fig:dns-branches-snapshots}.
+They differ primarily in the number of streamwise rolls and exhibit kinetic energies of approximately $\mathcal{K}=0.65$, $0.58$, and $0.39$ for S1, S2, and S3 respectively.
+The denser the rolls, the lower the kinetic energy, owing to higher dissipation at fixed Reynolds number.
+As $\mathit{Re}$ increases, denser rolling structures are favoured, likely because sparser structures cannot sustain the required dissipation rates.
+All of these equilibria are linearly stable at $\mathit{Re}=50$, since the DNS converges to them provided the initial condition lies within their basin of attraction.
+However, branches such as S3 are less commonly observed at this Reynolds number, likely because their basins of attraction are very small.